“Surely the Sovereign LORD does nothing without revealing His plan to His servants the prophets.” (Amos 3:7)

 - Jordanians—Tents of Edom; Moab and Ammon

 Although Jordan and Israel have enjoyed a peace treaty since 1994, Jordan’s former Foreign Minister Nasser Judeh told his parliament that Israel should not be recognized as a Jewish State nor should Jordan take in the Palestinian refugees (Tents of Edom).
 (ArutzSheva)

 Jordan’s parliament voted to not recognize Israel as a Jewish state.

 - Hezbollah and Lebanon—Gebal (Byblos) and Tyre

-While Hezbollah, the terrorist group based in Lebanon, has been helping Syrian President Assad wage war against the rebels.
-Hezbollah leader, Hassan Nasrallah, came out of hiding to remind the people of Lebanon that “Israel poses a danger on all people of this region … including Lebanon, and removing it is a Lebanese national interest.”
+While Hezbollah, the terrorist group based in Lebanon, was helping Syrian President Assad wage war against the rebels, Hezbollah leader, Hassan Nasrallah, came out of hiding to remind the people of Lebanon that “Israel poses a danger on all people of this region … including Lebanon, and removing it is a Lebanese national interest.”
 (JPost)

 Although Gaza is officially a part of the Palestinian Authority ruled by President Abbas, the terrorist group Hamas (similar to the word for “violence” in Hebrew) rules Gaza and is ready to form a coalition with any Muslim group willing to resist Israel.

 Its charter states: “[Hamas] will only be of help to all associations and organizations which act against the Zionist enemy and those who revolve in its orbit.”

 Hamas Political Leader Fathi Hamad said that the goal of Hamas is total destruction of Israel.

 “We are coming after the Zionists with all our leaders and soldiers,” Hamad said.
 (JPost)

 - Egyptians (or possibly Northern Jordanians)—Hagrites or Hagarenes